Croat–Bosniak War: Political and military relations

 On 3 July 1992, the Croatian Community of Herzeg-Bosnia was formally declared, in an amendment to the original decision from November 1991.
-It claimed power over its own police, army, currency, and education and included several districts where Bosniaks were the majority.
+It claimed power over its own police, army, currency, and education and included several districts where Muslims were the majority.
 It only allowed a Croat flag to be used, the only currency allowed was the Croatian dinar, its official language was Croatian, and a Croat school curriculum was enacted.
-Mostar, a town where Bosniaks constituted a slight majority, was set as the capital.
+Mostar, a town where Muslims constituted a slight majority, was set as the capital.
 In the preamble it was attested that "the Croatian people of Bosnia and Herzegovina, in these difficult moments of their history when the last Communist army of Europe, united with the Chetniks, is endangering the existence of the Croatian people and the Republic of Bosnia and Herzegovina, are deeply aware that their future lies with the future of the entire Croatian people."
 In July, Sefer Halilović became the Chief of the General Staff of the ARBiH.
 This move further damaged relations between Zagreb and Sarajevo as Halilović was an officer in the JNA during the war in Croatia.

-Beginning in June, discussions between Bosniaks and Croats over military cooperation and possible merger of their armies started to take place.
+Beginning in June, discussions between Muslims and Croats over military cooperation and possible merger of their armies started to take place.
 On 21 July, Izetbegović and Tuđman signed the Agreement on Friendship and Cooperation between Bosnia and Herzegovina and Croatia in Zagreb, Croatia.
 The agreement allowed them to "cooperate in opposing [the Serb] aggression" and coordinate military efforts.
 It placed the HVO under the command of the ARBiH.
-Cooperation was inharmonious, but enabled the transportation of weapons to ARBiH through Croatia in spite of the UN sanctioned arms embargo, reopening channels blocked by Boban.
+Cooperation was inharmonious, but enabled the transportation of weapons to ARBiH through Croatia in spite of the UN arms embargo, reopening channels blocked by Boban.
 It established "economic, financial, cultural, educational, scientific and religious cooperation" between the signatories.
 It also stipulated that Bosnian Croats hold dual citizenship for both Bosnia and Herzegovina and for Croatia.
 This was criticized as Croatian attempts at "claiming broader political and territorial rights in the parts of Bosnia and Herzegovina where large numbers of Croats live".
 After its signature Boban vowed to Izetbegović that Herzeg-Bosnia would remain an integral part of Bosnia and Herzegovina when the war ended.
 At a session held on 6 August, the Bosnian Presidency accepted HVO as an integral part of the Bosnian armed forces.